opendocsg/slw-judgments-backfill/2018_SGHC_238/report.md

 88     It is apparent that the similarity of the marks is yet again a threshold requirement to be satisfied in order for this ground of opposition to be made out.
 As I have found above at [66], the marks are dissimilar and accordingly the first element cannot be made out.

 89     With regard to the second element which requires the mark to be “well known to the _public at large_ in Singapore”, the test to be satisfied is of a higher threshold than that for “well known in Singapore” (see [82] and [84] above).
-This follows from _City Chain Stores (S) Pte Ltd v Louis Vuitton Malletier_ [2010] 1 SLR 382, where the Court of Appeal stated at [94] that “the test ‘well known to the public at large in Singapore’ must mean more than just ‘well known in Singapore’.
+This follows from _City Chain Stores (S) Pte Ltd v Louis Vuitton Malletier_ <span class="citation">[2010] 1 SLR 382</span>, where the Court of Appeal stated at [94] that “the test ‘well known to the public at large in Singapore’ must mean more than just ‘well known in Singapore’.
 To come within the former test, the mark must necessarily enjoy a much higher degree of recognition.”
-Similarly, in _Novelty Pte Ltd v Amanresorts Ltd and another_ [2009] 3 SLR(R) 216, the Court of Appeal stated that at [233]:
+Similarly, in _Novelty Pte Ltd v Amanresorts Ltd and another_ <span class="citation">[2009] 3 SLR(R) 216</span>, the Court of Appeal stated that at [233]:

  A ... much more extensive level of protection is granted to trade marks which have attained the coveted status of being “well known to the public at large in Singapore”.
 These trade marks, which form a rare and exclusive class , are entitled to protection from use of the defendant’s trade mark on dissimilar goods or services even in the absence of a likelihood of confusion... [emphasis added]